VioletShards/VioletShards/README.md

 - Connect with me on [Twitter](https://twitter.com/introvertedbot)
 - Read more of my articles on [theenthusiast.dev](https://theenthusiast.dev) --->

 Thanks for stopping by!
-Let's connect and explore the fascinating world of technology together. ☄️
+Looking forward to learning and growing as Computer Scientists☄️